 The length of the evaluation varies based on the child’s age and the number of tests administered.
 For younger children, the test may typically take between three to four hours.
 For teens, the tests may take six to eight hours.
 This time does not include the hearing screening or vision screening that each child should have completed prior to this stage of the evaluation.

 Prior to the evaluation, it’s important to have a conversation with your child so he or she knows what to expect.
 It’s also important your child understands that the purpose of the evaluation is to help identify his areas of strengths and weaknesses in order to come up with an action plan for success.
 If appropriate, the term “dyslexia” is used in our comprehensive reports.
 Our Screenings, on the other hand, do not lead to a diagnosis.

 After the evaluation, you and your child will meet with school administrators to discuss the results, including diagnosis, recommendations, school accommodations, and next steps to get your child on the path to academic success.

 If your child is struggling with reading, The Ann Robinowitz Education Center in Princeton, NJ can help by performing a comprehensive dyslexia screening.
-For more information, or to schedule a consultation or an assessment, please contact Susan Miller, MA, LDT-C at (609) 688-1280 ext.
-215 or email email@example.com.
+For more information please contact Janet Neal, email@example.com or complete our online questionnaire to get started.

 The Robinowitz Center uses research-based multisensory programs delivered through direct, systematic, concept teaching.
 These programs reduce the number of students referred for special education services in school districts by up to 75%.
 Based on case studies and the teaching experience of our staff, students can progress 2-3 grade levels within one year (although individual student progress varies).